 - For presentation top the muffins with extra chocolate chips!

-- Freeze: I typically freeze my muffins the day I make them to make sure they stay the freshest.
+Yes absolutely!
+These pumpkin muffins freeze really well!
+I typically freeze my muffins the day I make them to make sure they stay the freshest.
 The muffins can be frozen for up to 3 months!

-- To defrost: Simply allow them to come to room temperature on the counter for 1 hour or place in the microwave to rewarm.
+Simply allow them to come to room temperature on the counter for 1 hour or place in the microwave to rewarm.

 Here are other Muffin Recipes to try!

 - Flourless Peanut Butter Banana Muffins